mrezabayat/iamsorush/content/posts/shared-pointer-cpp/index.md

 ## Pass to function

-If the function wants an ownership of a shared pointer, we can pass it by value as:
+If the function wants ownership of a shared pointer, we can pass it by value as:

 ```cpp
 void f(shared_ptr<int> sp){